 When you purchase through links on our site, we may earn an affiliate commission.
 Here’s how it works.

-Best Smart Bulbs for Google Home – Before You Decide
+Best Smart Bulbs for Google Home and Voice Control

-Buying bulbs for your smart home that works with Google Home is essential if you have other Google-compatible devices.
+Buying smart bulbs that work with Google Home is a smart move if you already have other Google-compatible devices in your house.

-Installing smart lights that work with Google Home gives you the ability to use voice commands to control them.
+Installing smart lights that pair with Google Home lets you use voice commands to turn them on, off, dim them, or change colors without getting up.

-You see, the market is flooded with smart bulbs that work with various platforms such as Apple HomeKit, Amazon Alexa, and Microsoft Cortana.
+The market is packed with smart bulbs that work with different platforms like Apple HomeKit, Amazon Alexa, and Microsoft Cortana.

-As a result, you need to buy bulbs labeled ‘Works with Hey Google.’
-To help narrow things down, we have reviewed a couple of the best bulbs that work with Google Home devices.
+That is why you want to look specifically for bulbs labeled “Works with Hey Google.”
+To help narrow things down, we have reviewed some of the best bulbs for Google Home devices.

-This will allow you to use commands with the prefix “Hey Google” or “OK Google.”
+These bulbs will let you use commands starting with “Hey Google” or “OK Google” to control your lights hands-free.

-Let’s look at a couple of smart bulbs that work with Google Home devices.
+Let’s look at several smart bulbs that work well with Google Home.

 1. GE Lighting Smart Lighting Bulb